nest/nest-simulator/pynest/examples/eprop_plasticity/README.rst

 reproduce these two tasks as well as two more advanced regression tasks using the NEST implementation of e-prop [3]_ and how to visualize the simulation recordings.

-The tutorials labeled "after Bellec et al. (2020)" use this original e-prop model, while the others use a version of e-prop that includes additional biological features as described in [3]_.
+The examples labeled "after Bellec et al. (2020)" use the original e-prop model by Bellec an colleagues, while the other tutorials use a version of e-prop that includes additional biological features as described in [3]_.

 See below for a diagram that describes the relationships between the different models for e-prop.